• Menu

 2. If the employee is terminated for “misconduct” the individual will be disqualified for unemployment benefits.

-“Good cause attributable to the employer” can include a number of actions by the employer, such as a unilateral and permanent reduction in pay of more than 15%.
+“Good cause attributable to the employer” can include a number of actions by the employer, such a unilateral and permanent reduction in work hours of more than 50% or a unilateral and permanent reduction in pay of more than 15%.
+However, benefits may not be awarded if the reduction is temporary or was due to the employee’s behavior.

 Misconduct

-Misconduct is: “conduct evincing such willful or wanton disregard of an employer’s interest as is found in deliberate violations or disregard of standards of behavior which the employer has the right to expect of his employee, or in carelessness or negligence of such degree or recurrence as to manifest equal culpability, wrongful intent or evil design, or to show an intentional and substantial disregard of the employer’s interests or of the employee’s duties and obligations to his employer.”
+conduct evincing such willful or wanton disregard of an employer’s interest as is found in deliberate violations or disregard of standards of behavior which the employer has the right to expect of his employee, … [or] in carelessness or negligence of such degree or recurrence as to manifest equal culpability, wrongful intent or evil design, or to show an intentional and substantial disregard of the employer’s interests or of the employee’s duties and obligations to his employer.

 Primary Sidebar